Ohio State WR Carnell Tate Scouting Report

 Image 3: WR George Pickens (3) during his 2025 season with the Dallas Cowboys

-Both taller, slender receivers with impressive contested catch and field stretching ability, Carnell Tate and George Pickens are very similar players.
-With long strides and effective release packages, Pickens and Tate are big deep threats that win vertically despite not having elite speed.
-Additionally, both are effective of generating explosive plays after the catch due to their vision, acceleration, and quickness.
+Both taller, slender receivers with impressive contested catch and field-stretching ability, Carnell Tate and George Pickens are very similar players.
+With long strides and good releases, Pickens and Tate are big deep threats that win vertically despite not having elite speed.
+Additionally, both are effective at generating explosive plays after the catch due to their vision, acceleration, and quickness.
 While he was relegated to a limited role and route tree in Pittsburgh, Pickens has broken out as a complete WR as he has seen greater opportunity and a bigger role in Dallas.
 If he is able to develop his route running and play with more effort, Tate can follow a similar career path and develop into a true WR1 like Pickens.

 Date Published: 10/05/2025